SINGAPORE free travel guide

 @wilbertandspace

-The Peranakan Houses on Koon Seng Road are famed for their pastel hues.
+The Peranakan Houses on Koon Seng Road are famous for their pastel hues.
 Once used as coconut plantations, the land was eventually developed as more Peranakan merchants and families moved into the Joo Chiat area in the early 20th century, leaving behind these distinctive terrace houses.

 Add to